thestupendous/snake-game/README.md

 # Snake Game
 The classic snake game we have played in feature phones.
 The snake hunting food and growing with every time it eats.
 The game is implemented in golang

+##Supported Platforms
+Only linux platforms are supported.
+Windows support is coming soon :)

 ## How to Launch
 Just launch main.go file using -